An iterative solver for the HPS discretization applied to three dimensional Helmholtz problems: Discretizing via the HPS method

 \subsection{Leaf discretization}

 This section describes the discretization technique that is applied to each of the leaf boxes.
-This corresponds to locally discretizing with a modified classical spectral collocation technique the differential equation \eqref{eqn:diffhelm} with a fictitious impedance boundary condition on each leaf box.
+This corresponds to discretizing equation \eqref{eqn:diffhelm} with a fictitious impedance boundary condition on each leaf box via a modified classical spectral collocation technique.
 The modified spectral collocation technique was first presented in \cite{GeldermansGillman2019} for two dimensional problems.